Chase78712002/alvinchlin_tech_blog/README.md

 3. Go to your local host port, usually port 3000
    - [Local Host](http://127.0.0.1:3000)

+## Deployment Notes

+On Apple Silicon, uncheck "Use Rosetta for x86_64/amd64 emulation for Apple Silicon" option in Docker Desktop to avoid incorrect asset builds for amd64 images.

 ## Current Status

 - [x] Simple home page done.